luttje/videobrew/CONTRIBUTING.md

 4. Run `npm install -g <filename>.tgz` to install the editor globally.

 5. You can now run the CLI render and preview action from anywhere.
+This should give you a good idea of what the published package will behave like.

+## Publishing

+1. In the root directory, run:

+    ```bash
+    npx lerna publish --no-private
+    ```

+2. Choose the desired version number.

+3. The packages will be versioned and pushed to Git for a GitHub release.

+4. For each package their package.json will be transformed into the `dist` directory, have a package-lock.json generated, get shrinkwrapped ([`scripts/package.mjs`](./scripts/package.mjs))

+5. The `dist` directory will be published to npm.